 The resilience of future rural communities

-I'm sure you must be wondering -- how do rural communities survive in a global pandemic?
+How do rural communities survive in a global pandemic?
 What's keeping them afloat despite these challenging circumstances?
 Well, it’s simple: the resilience held by smaller municipalities and the residents of rural areas.

-There should be an increase in the consciousness of growing and buying local produce.
-This awareness will help support the development and stability of the local economy.
+There should be an increase in the voluntary growing and buying of local produce.This awareness will help support the development and stability of the local economy.
 After all, larger metropolitan areas depend on the rural communities for food supply and protection of the regional natural environment.

 And since small municipalities have a more direct source of food production, they should be considered the frontline workers in responding to the effects of food demand and supply.

 In addition to ensuring food security for other parts of the country, opting for local goods and services will improve the financial stability of residents living remotely in rural areas.
-Moreover, it will give them more opportunities to seek medical aid in healthcare facilities when needed.

-A very detailed approach on why municipalities should invest in resiliency to ensure food security was studied by Malvin Soh, here at the Nadi Group.
+A very detailed approach on why municipalities should invest in resiliency to ensure food security was studied by Malvin Soh, here at Nadi Group.

-" From an urban designer's perspective, a post-COVID-19 world forces us to not only rethink potential social distancing spatial requirements but also to be more attuned to best practice in resilient planning and innovative developments through food security."
+"From an urban designer's perspective, a post-COVID-19 world forces us to not only rethink potential social distancing spatial requirements but also to be more attuned to best practice in resilient planning and innovative developments through food security."

-Malvin’s explores topics from border restrictions to urban agriculture and climate change.
+Malvin explores topics from border restrictions to urban agriculture and climate change.
 During the COVID-19 pandemic, lockdowns across the globe led to shortages in food supply and trade markets.
 Many cities and rural municipalities now depend on the latest technologies and green infrastructure to meet the population's demands and establish a sustainable supply chain.

 But agricultural space requires attention and addressed through innovative planning to foster resilient design.
 As such, alternative spaces, such as vacant state buildings and rooftops should be better utilized.
 We should employ the concepts behind green infrastructure, including rooftop gardens and green space.